joaomo/Certify-Architecture-Kata/ADRs/Case_Study_ShortAnswersGrading.md

 **Data:**
 We assume the data from the completed tests includes annotations indicating pass/fail status and links to the feedback provided to candidates for each short-answer question.

-## Implementation Plan
+## Implementation Plan (Option 1)

 ### Phase 1: Feedback Generation Setup

-During this phase, the RAG system will be configured to generate pre-written feedback based on candidate responses, utilizing a library of feedback developed for both approval and failure cases.
+During this phase, the RAG system will be configured to generate pre-written feedback based on candidate responses, utilizing a library of feedback developed for both approval and other cases.
 The system will provide experts with options for feedback, allowing them to select the most appropriate response to send to candidates.
 This setup will significantly reduce the time experts spend crafting individual feedback, streamlining the review process.
 Rigorous testing will be conducted to ensure that the generated feedback is relevant, clear, and actionable.

 ### Phase 2: Integration of Semantic Analysis and Feedback Loop